Ceiling Leak From the Upstairs Apartment? Here’s What to Do

 Power Tip: If you don’t have renter’s insurance, check online for information specific to your state.

-5. Bring in Water Damage Professionals
+9. Bring In Water Damage Professionals

 If you’re in the Chicago area, our teams here at ServiceMaster by Zaba are available 24/7.

-Who Is Responsible for an Apartment Ceiling Leak?
+Who Is Responsible For An Apartment Ceiling Leak?

 How do you handle damages from an overhead water leak in the apartment?
 Who is responsible?